konskarz/wtools/README.md

 # wTools

-Windows application manager with NSIS, for automating system administration and deployment of the software development environment tools
+2015, Windows application manager with NSIS, for automating system administration and deployment of the software development environment tools

-2015, Vienna
 ## Functions
 - batch system apps installation
 - batch portable apps deployment and update